 However, do take note that the Collective Bargaining Agreements (CBAs) may affect these rates.
 It’s also good to take note of the minimum wage of different sectors and regions in the Philippines.

 Take note of the anti-discrimination law and regulations

 According to the law, companies cannot discriminate employees or hiring prospects for these characteristics: race, ethnicity, gender, sex, religion, social status, and sexual orientation.
 To avoid any accusations, most companies avoid asking such personal and unnecessary questions even during job interviews.

 These five tips offer a broad understanding of what your business should take note of when expanding to the Philippines.
 But of course, there would be many other details you should pay attention to, and these rules and regulations may also change over the years.

-To quickly build a team in the Philippines without any worry, you should count on AYP PEO and EOR solutions.
+To quickly build a team in the Philippines without any worry, you should count on AYP EOR solutions.
 You can outsource all of your HR tasks to us, and start building a team even without a legal entity.

 1. 6 Facts about Employment Insurance System in Malaysia